 - ACTenviro

 - Clean Farth

 - Clean Harbors

 - GreenSheen Paint

+- Heritage Environmental Services

 As the program grows, additional transporters may be added if needed.
+PaintCare will notify Ecology of any significant changes to the transportation infrastructure used by the program.

 B. Paint Processing